 How to Check Your Checking Account Balance

 Monitoring your checking account balance can mean knowing you have enough to pay upcoming bills and cover everyday expenses.
-Checking your balance is usually an easy process, and there are several ways to do it, including online, through your bank’s app, at an ATM or in person at a bank.
+Checking your balance is usually easy, and there are several ways to do it, though the type of bank you use (online or brick-and-mortar) may impact your options.

-Let’s learn more about how to check your bank account balance.
+Let’s learn more about how to check your bank account balance and how often you should do it.

 Ways to see your checking account balance

 There are a few ways to check your balance.
-You can see how much you have in your checking account online through the bank’s app or website, at an ATM, with a bank teller, by viewing your statement or over the phone.
+You can see how much you have in your checking account on your bank’s website, via your bank’s app, at an ATM, with a bank teller, by viewing your statement or over the phone.

 On your bank’s website